lwilson2048/peertube/README.md

 This chart bootstraps a [PeerTube](https://joinpeertube.org/) deployment on a [Kubernetes](https://kubernetes.io/) cluster using the [Helm](https://www.helm.sh/) package manager.

+This fork includes support for arm64 devices such as raspberry PI 4s as well as x86.

 ## Usage

 First run `helm dependency update`